sandstorm-io/sandstorm/docs/administering/for-work.md

 - Some LDAP servers require authentication before permitting a search.
 In that case, you will need to configure an **LDAP Search Bind Dn** and **LDAP Search Bind Password**.

-- Typically LDAP servers use the `cn` (also known as `commonName`) field to store the name of the person who is successfully logging in.
+- Typically LDAP servers use the `cn` field to store the name of the person who is successfully logging in. `cn` is short for common name.
 If your LDAP server is configured differently, please adjust the **LDAP Name Field**.

 ## Organization management